CucumberWorks/AutoNormalPerlage/README.md

 - Python 3.x
 - NumPy, Pillow (PIL), SciPy, and Tkinter
-- Numba (for accelerated processing)
+- Numba (for JIT compilation and acceleration)

 ## Installation